aztrocord/API-Webserver/README.md

 College admissions is a difficult process.

-Especially so for the members of the community [r/ApplyingToCollege](https://www.reddit.com/r/ApplyingToCollege/) and [r/chanceme](https://www.reddit.com/r/chanceme/), many of which are obsessed with so-called ["T20 universities"](https://www.usnews.com/best-colleges/rankings/national-universities).
+Especially so for the members of the board [r/chanceme](https://www.reddit.com/r/chanceme/), a subreddit for students who want feedback from others about their chances of acceptance at various colleges and universities, many of the are obsessed with so-called ["T20 universities"](https://www.usnews.com/best-colleges/rankings/national-universities).
 A term referring to universities ranked amongst top 20 national universities in the United States, typically ranked by publications such as U.S. News & World Report.

-These selective and prestigious universities receive an upwards of [60,000 applications](https://www.forbes.com/sites/christopherrim/2024/03/29/this-year-was-a-historic-ivy-league-application-season-heres-what-you-need-to-know/) in a given year, making it difficult for students to understand their standing among other applicants.
+These selective and prestigious universities receive an upwards of [60,000 applications](https://www.forbes.com/sites/christopherrim/2024/03/29/this-year-was-a-historic-ivy-league-application-season-heres-what-you-need-to-know/) in a given year, making it difficult for students to understand their standing amongst other applicants.

-For those who are slightly older and have already graduated from university, many of these universities are also popular destinations for students aiming for postgraduate programs, programs that are often fully-funded and do not require tuition payments.
+For those who have already graduated from university and seeking further academic and career advancement, many of these universities are also popular destinations for students aiming for postgraduate programs, programs that are often fully-funded and do not require any tuition.

-[GradX](https://github.com/duskpeyl/GradX-Graduate-School-Admissions-API) is merely a REST API that aggregates self-reported postgraduate admissions data from top university programs.
-It helps aspiring postgraduate students by allowing users to compare their applications to other candidates based on extracurriculars, standardized testing scores, and grades, enabling them to have a clearer view of their chance of admission.
+[GradX](https://github.com/duskpeyl/GradX-Graduate-School-Admissions-API) is a REST API and open source project designed for r/chanceme that aggregates self-reported postgraduate admissions data from top university programs.
+It helps aspiring postgraduate students by allowing users to compare their own applications to other candidates based on extracurriculars, standardized testing scores, and grades, enabling them to have a clearer view of their chance of admission.

 ### Features